CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

        username: admin
        password: SomeSecretePassword
        state: query
      delegate_to: localhost
    '''
 .. note:: Make sure to test the examples since people generally copy and paste examples to use the module.

 Return Section
 ----------------
-RETURN section is used in every module and has the same content, so copy and paste it from any module.
+The RETURN section is used in every module and has the same content, so copy and paste it from any module.

 .. code-block:: python